vindolin/prusa2mqtt/README.md

 # prusa2mqtt

-Command line tool that parses the USB serial output of a Prusa 3D printer and publishes the sensor values to an MQTT server.
+Command line tool that parses the USB serial output of a Prusa 3D printer and publishes the sensor values and progress to an MQTT server.

 Install:
 --------